williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 ## Overview

-If
+If your client application requires authentication and would like to obtain information about the authenticated person, then it should use the OpenID Connect protocol to get an ID token.

+OpenID Connect (OIDC) is an authentication protocol built on top of OAuth 2.0.
+With OAuth 2.0, a user can authenticate with an authorization server and get you an access token that authorizes access to some server resources.
+With OIDC, they can also give you a token called an ID token.
+The ID token contains information about a user and their authentication status.
+It can be used by your client both for authentication and as a store of information about that user.
+One OIDC flow can return both access and ID tokens.

 > For more information on issuing ID tokens, see here (jakub.todo).

-We will now cover the terms used in this document, and an explanation of why you should use ID tokens for this use case.
+We will now cover the terms used in this document, and an explanation of why you should use ID tokens.

 - If you'd like to jump straight to the local validation steps, click here: (jakub.todo)
 - If you'd like to see how to validate a token directly with Okta, click here: (jakub.todo)